laxuanlinh/awscertifieddev/monitoring.md

 - Can put log into CW or S3
 - A trail can be applied to all regions or a single region
 - If a resource is deleted, investigate CloudTrail first
+- Can only view the events in the last 90 days, older events can be view in logs in S3

 ### CloudTrail Events
 - `Management Events`: operation performed on resources in AWS account, logged